grace-notes/website/contents/topics/holy-spirit.md

 so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love,

-GENERAL WORK OF THE HOLY SPIRIT
+## General Work of the Holy Spirit

 Zech.
 4:6, “… not by might, nor by power, but by My Spirit, says the Lord of hosts.”

 The following is a list of activities carried out by the Holy Spirit:

-• Casting out demons: Matt.
+* Casting out demons: Matt.
 12:28

-• Comforting of believers: John 15:26
+* Comforting of believers: John 15:26

-• Reproving the world of sin: John 16:8
+* Reproving the world of sin: John 16:8

-• Making believers spiritually alive: Rom.
+* Making believers spiritually alive: Rom.
 8:11

-• Making intercession for believers: Rom.
+* Making intercession for believers: Rom.
 8:26

-• Making able ministers of the new covenant: 2 Cor.
+* Making able ministers of the new covenant: 2 Cor.
 3:6

-• Raising Christ from the dead: 1 Pet.
+* Raising Christ from the dead: 1 Pet.
 3:18

-• Was executor of Bible inspiration: 2 Pet.
+* Was executor of Bible inspiration: 2 Pet.
 1:21

-• Invites unbelievers to accept Christ: Rev. 22:17
+* Invites unbelievers to accept Christ: Rev. 22:17

-THE INDWELLING OF THE HOLY SPIRIT
+## The Indwelling of the Holy Spirit

-• The Holy Spirit lives permanently in every Christian.
+* The Holy Spirit lives permanently in every Christian.
 Rom.
 8:9; Gal.
 3:2; 4:6; 1 Cor.
 6:19, 20.

-• The indwelling of the Holy Spirit is called the “unction” in 1 John 2:20, and “anointing” in 1 John 2:27.
+* The indwelling of the Holy Spirit is called the “unction” in 1 John 2:20, and “anointing” in 1 John 2:27.
 These are synonyms for “indwelling.”

-• The prophecy of the indwelling of the Holy Spirit is found in John 7:37-39; John 14:16, 17.
+* The prophecy of the indwelling of the Holy Spirit is found in John 7:37-39; John 14:16, 17.

-• The indwelling of the Holy Spirit must be distinguished from the indwelling of the Lord Jesus Christ.
+* The indwelling of the Holy Spirit must be distinguished from the indwelling of the Lord Jesus Christ.

 Christ indwells the believer for the purpose of fellowship, Rom.
 8:10;